 Q: With teams spread across 10 locations in India, how does G Suite help keep teams connected?

 Staying connected was an organizational challenge before we adopted G Suite— we didn’t have a central way to communicate and share information.
-Now, we have 10,000 Google Apps users.
+Now, we have 10,000 G Suite users.
 They access files and join meetings using any device, chat with colleagues and work together on documents.

 Our employees are exploring new products and features on their own.
 For example, the chief medical officer, who is responsible for keeping employees healthy, wanted to use Google Hangouts to stay in contact with his team of two dozen doctors who are spread across the country.
 He tested it with his team and found it improved how they worked together.
 Now, all of the medical facilities use Hangouts as a primary method of communication.

-Q: You mentioned that you’ve saved a lot of time using Google Apps.
+Q: You mentioned that you’ve saved a lot of time using G Suite.
 Are there any specific features that have been timesavers?

 Q: When employees are comfortable and familiar with the technology they currently use, how do you encourage them to use new technologies?